Port of Apollo Bay

 – The harbour has a public boat ramp and landing jetty for boat users to enjoy

 time on the bay.
 Boat licenses are required and Victorian boating rules apply.
 The Apollo Bay Sailing Club, is based at the port, with a clubhouse and storage space for trailered yachts.
-The club has an active membership of all age groups and runs a race program every year.
-It also boasts 2 Yngling yachts on swing moorings for the convenience of its members.
+The club has an active membership of all age groups and runs a Summer race program every year.

 Fishermen’s Co-Operative – The Fishermen's Co-Op was started at the harbour seventy years ago when local fishermen banded together to find markets for produce from Bass Strait - abalone, scallops, snapper, flake (gummy shark) and Apollo Bay's famous Southern Rock Lobster (crayfish).
 Fresh, local Bass Strait produce is available, straight from the fishing boats at the Fishermen’s Co-Op.
-You can also enjoy great fish and chips from the deck overlooking the harbour.
-This would have to be one of the most scenic places in Victoria to enjoy fish and chips!
+You can also enjoy great fish and chips from the deck overlooking the harbour, one of the most scenic places in Victoria to enjoy fish and chips!

 Port Management - Services and Operations

 Colac Otway Shire has been responsible for the management, operations and maintenance of the Port of Apollo Bay since it assumed control from the Port of Geelong in 1995.
-The Victorian Department of Economic Development, Jobs, Transport and Resources (DEDJTR) provides the operational and capital funding for the port.
-The Council’s harbour management team, part of the Services and Operations group, provides all maintenance and services at the port.
+Funding for port operations and maintenance is provided by the Department of Transport (Victoria), supplementing revenue generated from port fees.
+The Council’s harbour management team provides all maintenance and services at the port.
 Some of the major services provided and operations performed by the Port of Apollo Bay team include:

 - Dredging – the harbour’s entrance and inner harbour areas are prone to significant sand silting.
 Dredge vessel 'Apollo' is used by the harbour management team regularly as required to maintain a sufficiently deep harbour entrance and internal channel, enabling continuous safe navigation of vessels.

 - Navigational Aids - provision and maintenance of NAVAIDS (lead lights) to ensure safe navigation of vessels through the harbour entrance at night.

 - Provision of marina berths and swing moorings for permanent in-water storage of vessels.